-The procedure could be the same for the college students as it is for the teens.
-However, there is the possibility to save.
+The procedure could be the same for the college students as it’s for the teens.
+However, there’s a possibility to save.
 If the student plans to leave their car at home and the college is more than 100 miles away, they could qualify for a “resident student” discount or a student “away” discount.
 These discounts can reach as high as 30%.

-Also, do well in school because that could lead to a good student discount.
+Also, doing well in school could lead to a good student discount.
 Both discounts will require you to contact your insurance provider so they can begin to apply the discounts.

 LEARNER’S PERMIT INSURANCE

 You can get insurance with a permit, but most auto insurance companies include the permitted teen on the parents’ policy without any action.
 However, the teen should be added to the parents’ policy or get their own policy when they receive their driver’s license.
 Talk in the chat for more information.

 If you’re a new teen driver, or the parent of a new teen driver, the process of obtaining the right auto insurance for teens can be a work of dilemma.
 This page will thus, thoroughly guide you through some of the most commonly asked questions about auto insurance for teens.